-When manually moving carts on a shop floor, no one would argue that getting the best ergonomic industrial caster wheel is important in reducing overexertion injuries.
+Getting the best ergonomic industrial caster wheel is essential in reducing overexertion injuries on manual carts.
 Of course, there is also no argument that you want to purchase the most efficient caster wheel you can for the best price.

-And while there are many factors to consider in the quality vs. price equation, many companies hang their hat on using lower price as their primary selling point.
+And while there are many factors to consider in the quality vs. price equation, many companies hang their hat on using lower prices as their primary selling point.

-There are many factors that go into the ergonomic efficiency of a heavy-duty industrial caster used to move loads weighing tons.
-With loads of that magnitude, small variations in performance can mean big problems.
+Many factors go into the ergonomic efficiency of a heavy-duty industrial caster used to move loads weighing tons.
+With loads of that magnitude, slight variations in performance can mean big problems.